EricZinda/Perplexity/backlog.md

-- /resume command resets tests from the beginning
+- steak/chicken is a menu item --> very slow now

 - what is a table for 2? --> no answer?
-- steak/chicken is a menu item --> very slow now
 - which vegetarian/chicken menu items do you have? --> I don't know which you mean
     - Theory: there are no vegetarian menu items, just specials?